fabrikschleichach/BEXIS2_Documents/Manuals/Create a Data Structure/Manual.md

 Save the Excel Template to your preferred location on your computer.

 ### 2.5 Work with an Excel template
-An Excel template is an Excel file that includes all the information about its underlying Data Structure.
+An Excel template is an Excel file that includes the Data Structure information.
 There are macros that check if your filled in data match the defined Data Types.
 For example: If you enter "one" into a variable/column with data type *integer*, you will get an error.

 Usually, when you first open a template file, you get a security warning "macros have been disabled".
 In this case, choose the option "Enable content".